microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

      - POT Click board™ [(MIKROE-3402)](https://www.mikroe.com/pot-click) -->

 ## Setup
+Generic Outline:
+-Standard beginning for a code example
+-Describe the general purpose of this code example -Mention how it is setup so the input signal is on the same pin (or the same signal is chained to several inputs) -Mention that the results can be viewed over UART by a logic analyzer -Mention how each of the sections work
+-Mention how the overall project works and how someelse can download the code and get it to work

 <!-- Explain how to connect hardware and set up software.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->